This document describes how to set up Push Login infrastructure, using WebADM, OpenOTP Push Server and optionally WAProxy.

 WAProxy is an HTTP(S) reverse proxy for WebADM.
 While any reverse proxy should be able to fill the role, WAProxy is pre-configured to work securely with all the features of WebADM and thereby is recommended.
 WAProxy handles basic load balancing, failover and both server and client certificate setup with the least possible amount of configuration effort.

 Push Server for OpenOTP Token is a service provided by RCDevs.
 This service is free for RCDevs customers with an Enterprise Licence.
-Those using a freeware OpenOTP license (limited to 40 users) must create a free push server account at the following link RCDevs Push Registration.
+Those using a freeware OpenOTP license (limited to 40 users) must create a freeware license to communicate with RCDevs cloud services.
+Once freeware license is created, you receive an email with a link to download your license.key file which must be located in

 For more information about RCDevs OpenOTP, please refer to documents at RCDevs OpenOTP.